Deep dive of Route Sharding in OpenShift 4

 Ingress Operator is an OpenShift component which enables external access to cluster services by configuring Ingress Controllers, which route traffic as specified by OpenShift Route and Kubernetes Ingress resources.
 Furthermore, the Ingress Operator implements the OpenShift ingresscontroller API.

-Into every new OCP4 cluster, the ingresscontroller “default” is deployed into the openshift-ingress-operator namespace:
+In every new OCP4 cluster, the ingresscontroller “default” is deployed in the openshift-ingress-operator namespace:

 # oc get ingresscontroller -n openshift-ingress-operator